 Lynn walked into the hospital on a Monday morning for her two-hour procedure.
 That same day, she was able to go home, starting her recovery and journey to being a cancer survivor.
 Just one week later, she was able to drive, and do the things she enjoyed most, like baking, spending time with family, and chasing her playful cat around the house.

 “IORT was an obvious decision for me,” explains Lynn.
 “There was this emotional relief of being done, healed and back to my life right out of surgery.
-I’m so grateful to Long Beach Memorial, my care team, and everyone who has held my hand through this process.”
+I’m so grateful to Long Beach Medical Center, my care team, and everyone who has held my hand through this process.”

 The MemorialCare Breast Center offers Saturday appointments.
 To schedule your mammogram, please call 800–MEMORIAL.